Lois Duncan: Later works

 In 1988 and 1989, Duncan published the thriller novels The Twisted Window and Don't Look Behind You, respectively.
 From 1987 to 1989, Duncan wrote several picture books for young children, some paired with audio CDs of songs for children, including Songs from Dreamland, Dream Songs from Yesterday, Our Beautiful Day, and The Story of Christmas.

 After the murder of her youngest daughter, Kaitlyn, in 1989, she only wrote one more horror novel, a supernatural thriller titled Gallows Hill (1997).
 The murder of Duncan's daughter marked a shift in her writing, and she spent the remainder of her career writing thematically lighter material, mainly children's chapter and picture books.
 In 1992, she published Who Killed My Daughter?, a nonfiction account of her daughter's unsolved murder.

-In the 2000s, Duncan wrote two sequels to Hotel for Dogs: News for Dogs (2009) and Movie for Dogs (2010), both children's novels.
+In the 2000s, Duncan wrote two sequels to Hotel for Dogs—News for Dogs (2009) and Movie for Dogs (2010), both children's novels.
 She also published her second collection of poetry in 2007, titled Seasons of the Heart.
 Her final book, a nonfiction sequel to Who Killed My Daughter? titled One to the Wolves, was published in 2013 with a foreword by Ann Rule.

-Beginning in 2010, 10 of Duncan's most successful teen novels were updated for a new generation and re-released in paperback with modern cover designs.
+Beginning in 2010, ten of Duncan's most successful teen novels were updated for a new generation and re-released in paperback with modern cover designs.
 For the new editions, Duncan gave characters updated wardrobes, more contemporary dialogue, and access to technologies such as cell phones.

 Personal life

 Duncan had three children with her first husband, Joseph Cardozo: daughters Robin and Kerry, and son Brett.
 Her first marriage ended in divorce in 1962.
 In 1965, she married Donald Arquette, an electrical engineer; they had two children: son Donald, Jr., and daughter Kaitlyn.
 Her three oldest children all took her second husband's name.

 In 1989, the youngest of Duncan's children, Kaitlyn Arquette, was murdered in Albuquerque, New Mexico.
-Who Killed My Daughter? relates fact and conjecture about the case, which appeared to be a random act of violence.
-Duncan had said that her "dream is to write a sequel to Who Killed My Daughter? to give our family's true-life horror story a closure.
-Of course, for that to be possible, Kait's case must be solved."
+She was only 18.
+Lois Duncan released 'Who Killed My Daughter? about her investigation into her daughter's death.
+Duncan had said that her "dream is to write a sequel to 'Who Killed My Daughter? to give our family's true-life horror story closure.
+Of course, Kait's case must be solved."
 Duncan also founded a research center to help investigate cold cases, which later became the nonprofit Resource Center for Victims of Violent Deaths.
 After her daughter's death, Duncan began writing children's picture books, saying that she could no longer write about young women in life-threatening situations.

 On August 23, 2021, Albuquerque Police Chief Harold Medina announced that a suspect was picked up in July on unrelated charges.
 Paul Apodaca had confessed to Arquette's murder, as well as two other murders around the same time, one of which was the murder by stabbing of Althea Oakley, a University of New Mexico student.
 On February 21, 2022, Apodaca was indicted in the murder of Arquette.
+He was convicted in January 2024 and sentenced to 45 years in prison.